hunterlauder9601/Multimedia-Content-Platform/backend/README.md

-To build and run the backend, execute the following: docker build -t backend:latest .
+To build the backend image, execute the following: docker build -t backend:latest .

 REST APIs: